 The Physical Server Hosting your Cloud Server is Overloaded

-The host is overloaded, in this case this is a failure from our side.
+If there is a host overload, in this case this is a failure from our side.
 It’s rare but it can happen.
 In this case we use live migration to migration without disruption virtual machines to other physical compute nodes to bring load levels back down to normal levels.
-Generally we maintain hosts well below full load so if you continue to observe this over an extended period please contact us and our free 24/7 support can check the physical host you are on.
-If it’s not overloaded then it’s unlikely the root cause of your CPU steal time.
+Generally we maintain hosts well below full load.
+So if you continue to observe this over an extended period please contact us.
+Our free 24/7 support can check the physical host you are on.
+If there is no overload, then it’s unlikely the root cause of your CPU steal time.

 You are Using a Smaller Virtual Core Size

-CPU steal time in the cloud is a bit more complex than traditional single tenant physical environments but it definitely still exists.
-The reporting of CPU steal time by operating systems hasn’t however adjusted for the different conditions so you can get false positives.
-When you find CPU steal time it does usually mean there is a resource constraint happening and we hope this post helps you to quickly identify the root cause and ensure continued smooth operations.
+CPU steal time in the cloud is a bit more complex than traditional single tenant physical environments.
+However, it definitely still exists.
+The reporting of CPU steal time by operating systems hasn’t however adjusted for the different conditions.
+This means you can get false positives.
+When you find CPU steal time it does usually mean there is a resource constraint happening.
+We hope this post helps you to quickly identify the root cause and ensure continued smooth operations.

 - Are We Stealing from You?
 Understanding CPU Steal Time in the Cloud - November 17, 2016